jkransen/framboos/README.md

 |---|---|---|---|---|---|---|---|---|---|---|---|---|
 |   | 8 | 9 | 7 |   | 0 | 2 | 3 |   |   |   |   |   |

-The same diagram as seen when the Pi is held upside down:
+The same diagram as seen when the Pi is held upside down, with the GPIO headers towards you:

 |   |   |   |   |   | 3 | 2 | 0 |   | 7 | 9 | 8 |   |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|
 |   | 10| 6 |   | 5 | 4 |   | 1 |   |   |GND|   |   |

-For simplicity sake, I left out the assignments of the other pins.
+For simplicity sake, the assignments of the other pins are left out.

 Provided sample code
 --------------------